 Do you know how many emails enter your inbox every day?
 According to a McKinsey study, the average corporate worker spends 28% of the workweek managing their email.
 Unfortunately, as frustrated as we all must be with this situation, it’s not getting any better.

-Articles abound about the “death of email,” but email volume continues to rise consistently year after year.
+Articles abound about the “death of email,” but email chaos continues to increase consistently year after year.
 Spam accounts for 45% of all email and continues to increase.
 And with the advent of communication tools like Slack, Zoom, and WhatsApp, we have even less time to focus on the tidal wave of emails crashing into our inboxes.

-If you dig beyond the catchphrase, even the creator of ‘Inbox Zero’, Merlin Mann, points out that it’s not really about achieving an inbox with zero unread emails, but rather about having a system.
+If you dig beyond the catchphrase (and as the creator of "Inbox Zero" Merlin Mann points out), inbox zero isn't really about achieving an inbox with zero unread emails, but rather about having a system to manage your emails.

 So how do you build a system to control email without it controlling you?